kykrueger/openbis/js-test/README.txt

 * Change the code not only in the original Javascript file but also in the file in targets/gradle/webapps/webapp.
   Otherwise the old code is executed.
 This isn't necessary for testing classes.
+  If you change only API code you can do the following command:

+  cp -R <root folder>/openbis/source/java/ch/systemsx/cisd/openbis/public/resources/api <root folder>/js-test/targets/gradle/webapps/webapp/resources/

 * In case of changes of Java classes the a stop and restart (using ./gradlew js-test:clean js-test:test) is needed.
   The test server is available much faster after outcommenting the following lines in build.gradle of project openbis_standard_technologies:

   war.dependsOn compileGwt
   war.dependsOn signWebStartJars

+  Note, that when compileGwt is not executed changes in JS code should be copy after server start up with the above mentioned copy command.

 Debugging:
 ----------